 - 1. A Treasurer's Report

-- Opening balance (Same as the previous month's closing balance)
+- Opening Balance (Same as the previous month's closing balance)

-- Revenue received (Funds Collected)
+- Revenue Received (Funds Collected)

-- Expense paid (Funds Disbursed)
+- Expenses Paid (Funds Disbursed)

-- Closing available balance
+- Closing Available Balance

 - Copy to be included in the monthly minutes

-- 2. A Bank reconciliation
+- 2. A Bank Reconciliation

 - The bank balance on the bank statement

 - Identifying outstanding deposits, including details of deposits

 - Less outstanding cheques, including a detailed listing of all cheques

 - The balance shown in the treasurer's records

 - Copy to be included in the monthly minutes